 As with the Residential Solar (Small) sub-program, Residential Solar (Large) projects must meet the requirements of the Illinois Shines program and income-eligible consumer protections.
-The Residential Solar (Large) sub-program reserves 25% of available funding for projects located in EJCs for the entire program year and 25% for Energy Sovereignty projects for six months following the close of the submission window.18
+The Residential Solar (Large) sub-program reserves 25% of available funding for projects located in EJCs for the entire program year and 25% for Energy Sovereignty projects for six months after the application window opens.